Mount Annaguan

-Mount Annaguan (Malaueg language: Ga-dang ya Annaguan) is a mountain located in the town of Rizal in the province of Cagayan.
-It has a height of 1400 m and is also the location of an undergoing tourism spot in the Philippines.
+Mount Annaguan (Malaueg language: Ga-dang ya Annaguan) is a mountain located in the town of Rizal in Cagayan province, Philippines. in the province of Cagayan.
+It has a height of 1400 m.
 The mountain contains a very well preserved forest and also a cave for tourism.
 It also contains some rare animal species of the Philippines like the Philippine eagle.
 At the peak of the mountain there is also a view of the whole town of Rizal, Conner, Santo Niño and Piat.
 The mountain served as a hiding place for Japanese soldiers during World War II.

 Location

 The mountain sits right beneath a barangay of Annaguan, where its name originated.
-It is 104 km from Tuguegarao City, Cagayan's capital city, and 594 km from Manila.
+It is 104 km from Tuguegarao, Cagayan's capital city, and 594 km from Manila.
 Location of the original way to the mountain is not yet defined and it will take a half day to climb from the foot to the peak.